 Thinking of using Uber while visiting Lima?
-You’re probably better off without.
+You’re probably better off without it.
 Uber has recently been getting a bad rep for several things.
-Treating drivers badly, ignoring customer complaints and the several lawsuits from the drivers, customers, governments and competitors.
+Treating drivers badly, ignoring customer complaints and several lawsuits from the drivers, customers, governments, and competitors.
 In Lima, these problems are even worse.
 The loud, hectic city is known for its dangerous drivers and clogged traffic which introduces even more problems to the situation.
 So here are my top 5 reasons not to use Uber in Lima, even if you are generally an Uber user.

 With Uber’s lack of follow-through on customer complaints, taxi drivers have more opportunities to trick and scam customers without being caught.